saltzm/cgen/README.md

     module (for now) and wil automatically add the necessary linking dependencies to the Makefile for the module.
   * external\_deps: The names of other header files that should be included from projects not written in the cgen format.
+(Makefile integration not yet implemented, i.e. this file will be #included but will not add the appropriate "-I" flag to the compiler command if it's necessary.)
   * external\_libs: The names of other libraries that need to be linked into this module.
+(Not yet implemented.)
 * **function**: Declares/defines a function
   * name: The full name of the function
   * module: The module the function belongs to